liushengsoftman/neutron_cds/README.md

 # neutron_cds
-a highly customized software based on openstack neutron
+a highly customized software based on openstack neutron from kilo version